srivp365/discord-crm/README.md

 #### Add person
 <img src="/assets/readme_imgs/add_person.jpg">

-Used too add a person (as a post) to the forum channel.
+Used too add a person (as a post) to the forum channel. *Birthday is taken in YYYY-MM-DD format*

 <img src="/assets/readme_imgs/add_person_success.jpg">